jamaliki/jamaliki.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Kiarash Jamali, a machine learning researcher currently applying it to structural biology.
+I am Kiarash Jamali, a final-year PhD student focusing on developing machine learning approaches applied to structural biology.
 I got my B.S.c in mathematics and statistics from the University of Toronto, St George in 2021.
 While in Toronto, I was at the [Vector Institute](https://vectorinstitute.ai/) as a machine learning researcher being supervised by [Frank Rudzicz](http://www.cs.toronto.edu/~frank/).
 While there I worked mostly on developing new neural network architectures, specifically for [GANs](https://arxiv.org/abs/1811.08081) and for [metrics](https://openreview.net/forum?id=HJeiDpVFPr).